delphix/virtualization-sdk/README-dev.md

 1. Create a fork of the delphix/virtualization-sdk repository.
 2. Clone the forked repository.
 3. Make changes to SDK code.
 Test these changes manually and with unit tests.
 Iterate on this until you have everything working.
-4. Commit your changes and build all Python package distributions.
+4. Commit your changes.
 Make sure the version number of the packages is updated appropriately.
-5. Publish Python distributions to artifactory.
+5. Push your changes to a branch in the forked repository.
-7. Run blackbox against the newly uploaded SDK version.
+7. Run blackbox tests against that branch.
 7. Publish a pull request to the delphix/virtualization-sdk once your code is ready for review.
 8. Once the pull request is approved, it will merged into delphix/virtualization-sdk repository.